 Network vulnerability assessments can help you identify weaknesses in your network that could be exploited by hackers or criminals.
-You may not realize how vulnerable your company is until you undergo a thorough assessment—the results of which can be used to improve security measures and make sure all employees are aware of potential threats to the company’s infrastructure.
+You may not realise how vulnerable your company is until you undergo a thorough assessment—the results of which can be used to improve security measures and make sure all employees are aware of potential threats to the company’s infrastructure.

 We'll perform a thorough scan of all the devices on your network, looking for any security holes or weak spots that could be exploited by hackers in order to gain access to your data.
 We'll also look at all the systems that are connected to the internet, whether they be servers or desktop PCs.